robweber/vsmp-plus/README.md

 ### /api/status [GET]

 Returns the current status of the sign as a JSON object.
-This includes information about the currently playing video like it's title, file path, and percent complete.
-The ```pos``` key value is the current frame being displayed.
+This includes information about the currently playing file like it's media type, title, file path, and percent complete.
+The `pos` key value is the current frame being displayed.

 __Example__
 ```